lullaby6/ChessGPT/README.md

 ## Setup

-Create an ".env" file and put your OPEN AI api key and the model you want to use. if you use GPT-4 you will have a better opponent, but by default it is set to GPT-3.5 Turbo model.
+Create an ".env" file and put your OPEN AI api key and the model you want to use.

 ## Run